Henryisnotavailable/Henryisnotavailable.github.io/to-do.md

 ---
 layout: page
-title: "TO DO!"
+title: "To do"
 permalink: /todo
 ---

 # To do
-Just a list of topics I want to cover soon
+List of topics to be covered

-- DLL hijacking/sideloading
+- Performing a DLL hijacking/sideloading attack
-- How Kerberos works, and how some exploits actually work
+- Use of legitimate brands as a front for phishing attacks
+- Misuse of kerberos
+- Additional CTF writeups